Situationship – Meaning And 10 Signs You Are In One

 2. How do you end a situationship?

 Be clear about what you want from a relationship.
 Are you all right with a casual, no-strings-attached situation, or do you want more?
 Then, talk to your ‘situation partner’.
 Find out if they’re on the same page.
 If not, end things.
-You can perhaps remain on friendly terms, but make your terms clear when walking away from a situationship.
+You can perhaps remain on friendly terms, but make your terms clear when ending a situationship.

 3. Can you turn a situationship into a relationship?